ROCm/HIP/docs/understand/programming_model.rst

 *******************************************************************************

-The HIP programming model makes it easy to map data-parallel C/C++ algorithms to massively parallel, wide SIMD architectures, such as GPUs.
-As a consequence, one needs a basic understanding of the underlying device architecture to make efficient use of HIP and GPGPU (General Purpose Graphics Processing Unit) programming in general.
+The HIP programming model makes it easy to map data-parallel C/C++ algorithms to massively parallel, wide single instruction, multiple data (SIMD) architectures, such as GPUs.
+A basic understanding of the underlying device architecture helps you make efficient use of HIP and general purpose graphics processing unit (GPGPU) programming in general.

 RDNA & CDNA Architecture Summary
 ===============================================================================

 Most GPU architectures, like RDNA and CDNA, have a hierarchical structure.
-The innermost piece is a Single Instruction Multiple Data (SIMD) enabled vector Arithmetic Logical Unit (ALU).
+The innermost piece is a SIMD-enabled vector Arithmetic Logical Unit (ALU).
 In addition to the vector ALUs, most recent GPUs also house matrix ALUs for accelerating algorithms involving matrix multiply-accumulate operations.
 AMD GPUs also contain scalar ALUs, that can be used to reduce the load on the vector ALU by performing operations which are uniform for all threads of a warp.

-A set of ALUs, together with register files, caches and shared memory, comprise a larger block, often referred to as a Compute Unit (CU), e.g. in OpenCL and AMD block diagrams, or as Streaming Multiprocessor (SM).
+A set of ALUs, together with register files, caches and shared memory, comprise a larger block, often referred to as a compute unit (CU), e.g. in OpenCL and AMD block diagrams, or as streaming multiprocessor (SM).

 .. _rdna3_cu: